Camp Ajo |

 (1876 - 1892), Fort Thomas

-Originally located at Geronimo, about seven miles above Fort Goodwin (which it replaced), and named New Post on the Gila River.
-Renamed Camp Thomas (2) in 1876.
-Moved five miles upriver in 1878 to the present-day location, and redesignated as a fort in 1882.
-Became a subpost of Fort Grant in 1890.
-Some of the quarters still remain.
+Originally located at Geronimo, about two miles east of old Fort Goodwin (which it replaced), and named New Post on the Gila River (1) in August 1876.
+Renamed Camp Thomas (2) in September 1876.
+Moved five miles upriver (southeast) in 1878 to the present-day location, and officially redesignated as a fort in February 1882.
+Became a subpost of Fort Grant (2) in December 1890.
+Ordered closed in April 1891, the last troops actually left in May 1892, and the reservation transferred to the Interior Department in December 1892.
+No structural remains at the actual fort site just north of town, but some of the quarters were relocated and still exist as private residences in town.

 Fort Goodwin

-CA Volunteers who built the fort stayed at Camp Goodwin (1864) 32 miles east (near Safford) while the fort was being constructed.
-The fort was renamed back to Camp Goodwin in 1866.
+CA Volunteers who built the fort first bivouaced at Camp Goodwin (1) (June 1864) located about 32 miles southeast (near Safford) before the site of the permanent post was selected, and relocated there later the same month.
+The fort was redesignated as Camp Goodwin (2) in 1866.
+Abandoned in March 1871.
 The post was later used as a subagency of the San Carlos Apache Reservation until about 1883 or 1884.
+The reservation was transferred to the Interior Department in July 1884.
+Site located less than two miles west of town on private ranch property.
 No remains.
-Camp Smith (1864) was a temporary camp located two and one-half miles north of here.

 Camp Overton